Where do I find my grade?

 I followed all the directions above, but I still can't find my grade.
 Where is it?

 ANSWER: First look at the bottom of the spreadsheet and check to see if there are multiple tabs.
 (If you do not see tabs, click the full-screen icon in the top right of the spread-sheet and then look again.)
-The tab for your class will either have your class number (i.e. 70 or 101 or 105) or the start time for your class.
+The tab for your class will either have your class number (i.e. 70 or 101 or 105) or the start time for your class or the section number of your class.
 Once you are sure you are on the right page look for the nickname you gave me at the beginning of the semester; I list grades by student-chosen nicknames rather than names or w-numbers in order to preserve your privacy.
 If you don't remember what nickname you gave me, look at the test scores listed in each row and see if you can match up the set of test scores with what you remember getting on all your tests; this should indicate that you are looking at the right row.
-If you did not give me a nickname at the beginning of the semester look at the bottom few rows (items starting with Z, ZZ or ZZZ), and see if you can sleuth out which row is yours.
+If you did not give me a nickname at the beginning of the semester look at the bottom few rows, and see if you can sleuth out which row is yours.
 If, after all four of these things, you still cannot find your grade, please email me with high priority and put "FIND GRADE" in the subject line of your email.

 I turned in all the assignments, but now there are some blank spots in the grade book for me.
 What happened?